Devank7/AMR_Final_Project/README.md

   *Final project file with full animated simulation and HUD for user inputs.
   Select (by clicking) any part on the screen as starting point and then click again to set Goal point.
 The robot will automatically start moving towards the goal and avoiding the moving pedestrians & static obstacles.
 By clicking restart the arena will reset again and the obstacles,pedestrians will be positioned randomly.
+  When coming into the influence of U-trap, the robot will get stuck and after some time it will show a Failure Pop-up explaining why it failed.

 All the files named AMR_HW... have simulations for: